sourcegraph/careers/job-descriptions/software-engineer-distribution.md

 # Software Engineer - Distribution

 We are looking for software engineers who are passionate about and skilled at making software easy to build, deploy, configure, monitor, and debug.
-You will have ownership to solve challenging problems that our customers face when they deploy and scale Sourcegraph on-premise in a variety of environments, and that we face when we deploy and scale sourcegraph.com (the largest Sourcegraph installation in the world).
-Read our [project roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.mi8zg2ql2uc6) to see the challenges that we are working on today and in the near future.
+You will have ownership to solve challenging problems that our customers face when they deploy and scale Sourcegraph on-premise in a variety of environments, and that we face when we deploy and scale [Sourcegraph.com](https://sourcegraph.com/search) (the largest Sourcegraph installation in the world).
+Read the [distribution team handbook documentation](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.mi8zg2ql2uc6) to learn more.

 ## Qualifications

 - Solid understanding of how to use Docker and Kubernetes to deploy non-trivial applications to cloud platorm providers (e.g., GCP, AWS).
 - Skilled at debugging distributed systems followed by designing and implementing solutions to those problems.
 - Ability to communicate clearly and empathetically, especially in writing and documentation.
-- Practiced at creating high quality software balanced with a pragmatic understanding of how to make appropriate tradeoffs (e.g. cut scope) to ship quickly and iterate when necessary.
+- Practiced at creating high quality software balanced with a pragmatic understanding of how to make appropriate tradeoffs (e.g., cut scope) to ship quickly and iterate when necessary.
 - Comfortable using Terraform (or similar infrastructure-as-code) to build tooling and automation for deployments, CI, and internal dev tools.

 ## Nice-to-haves